Cranial Cruciate Ligament Injury

 - Abnormal posture

-How is an ACL rupture diagnosed?
+How is a CrCL injury diagnosed?

 The cranial drawer motion can be performed when your dog is lying down on their side.
 Your vet will examine the shin bone and manipulate it gently to check if it moves forward when compared to the thigh bone.
-It is necessary to repeat this test under general anaesthetic because most dogs are usually too painful and tense in the consult room for it to be performed correctly.
+It is necessary to repeat this test under heavy sedation or general anaesthetic because most dogs are usually too painful and tense in the consult room for it to be performed correctly.

 - A dog in pain will not be able to bend their leg accordingly

-Why does the ACL rupture?
+Why does the CrCL rupture?

 - Labrador Retriever